-At the Louthian Law Firm, we have occasionally been asked: What are the top causes of car accidents?
+What are the top causes of car accidents?
 It’s a difficult question, because, usually, a crash occurs due to a number of factors.
 What we can say with certainty, based on our experience representing personal injury victims, is that a large number of crashes involve drivers who seem to have no regard for the safety of others.

 South Carolina’s Traffic Collision Report Form provides a list of factors that police officers may choose to describe causes of a crash – 28 factors that apply to drivers, 10 roadway conditions, 10 pedestrian behaviors, six environmental conditions, and 13 vehicle defects.
 From all of those choices, officers may select four factors as “primary.”